Running experiments locally

 Find the configuration details for the diagnostic tasks in our task descriptions documentation.

-To generate a configuration file (for any of the diagnostic tasks), run the executable with the --gen
+To generate a configuration file (for any of the diagnostic tasks), run the executable with the --gen command line argument.

-configuration parameter (random number seed) to 10 on the command line, add the argument -SEED 10
+Any run-time configuration parameter can be set either in the config.cfg or set on the command line.
+For example, to set the SEED configuration parameter (random number seed) to 10 on the command line, add the argument -SEED 10.

 When running the experiment executable, it uses parameter values in the following priority order (higher overrides lower):